Elementary I (6 through 9) Certification Program

 Appropriate teaching tools to support fitness in younger elementary children are given, including personal fitness, assessment of children with respect to fitness, large and small group games appropriate to the 6-9 age range.

-Elementary II (9 through 12) Certification Program
+Elementary I-II (9 through 12 portion) Certification Program*

 The advanced Seacoast Center Montessori Elementary (9 through 12) Program is a 200 hour course designed to prepare teachers to work with children from ages 9-12 in Montessori multi-age classrooms.
-The course is conducted in one two week summer component with four weekend seminars and 20 hours of online webinar during the academic year.
+The course is conducted in four week summer component with two seminars and 20 hours of online webinar during the academic year.
 Certification candidates who complete all course requirements and who have completed the equivalent of the Elementary I credential are recommended to the American Montessori Society for the AMS Elementary I-II credential.
 Persons who do not have the Elementary I credential and who are placed in 9-12 classrooms may be admitted as Elementary I-II credential candidates providing EL I requirements are satisfied after completion of the upper level.
 We will offer a separate Elementary II program when this level is available from our accrediting and affiliating bodies.
 Qualified candidates may participate in the 9 through 12 Program on a non-certificated basis.

 Elementary Philosophy II